leangchhean7/JobListing/README.md

 ## Job Listing

-This website is a sample that build  with Python Programming language with Flask Framework for show list of job advertisting (like  camhr.com).😊
+Sample Project build with Python Programming language and Flask Framework for show list of job advertisting (like  camhr.com).😊

 ## Basic feature of this website:
 * View All Job that Advertising on website.